thatguySid/TikTokDetector/README.md

 # TikTokDetector

-## Analyzes TikTok videos and generates KeyPoint Models using PyTorch.
+This code analyzes TikTok videos and generates KeyPoint Models using PyTorch.